cwoodall/artemis-synth/README.md

 ## Hardware

 Schematic and PCB files were made using KiCAD.
 Gerber files and PDFs are available.
+The schematic files were created using a 25 mil grid and are sometimes off by 25 mils from the 50 mil grid.
+It is advised that you also use a 25 mil grid when editing the schematic files.

+There is a basic convention for digital signals on the PCB layout, which is the bottom layer travels vertically and the top layer travels horizontally.

 ## Firmware